onnx/turnkeyml/docs/tools_user_guide.md

 The following verbosity settings for `turnkey` tool are:

 - `auto` verbosity: select one of the following, according to the policies below.
-- `app` verbosity: take over the terminal, erasing its contents, and displaying a clean status update summarizing the results for each script and model evaluated.
+- `dynamic` verbosity: take over the terminal, clearing its contents, and displaying a clean status update summarizing the results for each script and model evaluated.
-- `app_low` verbosity: similar to `app`, but prints less information about each evaluation.
-Useful for demos.
-- `simple` verbosity: print each piece of evaluation information as it becomes available.
-Never erase the terminal.
+- `static` verbosity: print each piece of evaluation information as it becomes available.
+Never clear the terminal.
 Useful for scripted environments and mass-evaluation of many files.

 In `auto` mode, verbosity is automatically determined based on the following policies:
-- with 4 or fewer input files: `app`
+- with 4 or fewer input files: `dynamic`
-- with more than 4 input files, and/or when process isolation is enabled: `simple`
+- with more than 4 input files, and/or when process isolation is enabled: `static`

 The defaults can be overridden with the `--verbosity` option.
 Usage:
 - `turnkey benchmark INPUT_FILES --verbosity VERBOSITY`

 Also available as an API argument:
-- `benchmark_files(verbosity=...)`
+- `benchmark_files(verbosity=...)` (default `"static"`)

 ## Cache Commands